 TINNENVILLE, TEXAS.
 Tinnenville was on the north side of the Old San Antonio Road where the Navasota River crosses that road in Robertson County.
 It was named after Jeremiah Tinnen, who received a land grant from the Mexican government and settled in the area in the early 1830s.
 A small settlement developed there, and it served as the headquarters of a company of minutemen under the leadership of Eli Chandler that was organized by the pioneers to fight the Indians.
 Tinnenville was the refuge for the Richard Carter family in the general panic of 1836 known as the Runaway Scrape.
 The Carters returned to their home in 1841.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Eleanor Hanover Nance, "TINNENVILLE, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hrtjx.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Eleanor Hanover Nance, "TINNENVILLE, TX," accessed February 21, 2020, http://www.tshaonline.org/handbook/online/articles/hrtjx.

 Uploaded on June 15, 2010.
 Published by the Texas State Historical Association.